Best Public Golf Courses in Palm Springs for Groups

 For groups based closer to downtown Palm Springs, Escena Golf Club offers the most accessible and underrated experience.
 Designed by Jack Nicklaus II, the layout features minimalist desert design with strategic bunkering and panoramic mountain backdrops from nearly every fairway.

-• Greens roll pure year-round, with conditioning that rivals private clubs thanks to reclaimed-water management and strong local pride.
+- Greens roll pure year-round, with conditioning that rivals private clubs thanks to reclaimed-water management and great local pride.

 Best if: Your group is flying in and wants a first-day or getaway-round option near Palm Springs Airport.